mountaineerbr/shellChatGPT/man/README.md

 “`/session` \[*HIST_NAME*\]” is assumed.
 This will change to or create a new history file (with `options -ccCdPP`).

-If a plain text or PDF file path is set as the first positional argument, or as an argument to `option -S` (set instruction prompt), the file is loaded as text PROMPT.
+If a plain text or PDF file path is set as the last positional parameter or as an argument to `option -S` (set instruction prompt), the file is loaded as text PROMPT.

 With **vision models**, append the image file paths and possibly URLs at the end of the prompt.